robertcduvall/vooga-cps108-fall2010/src/vooga/games/towerdefense/README.txt

 and play again.

 API Use:
-Tower Defense makes use of the Resource, Game State, Player Contol, and Static Overlay APIs.
+Tower Defense makes use of the Resource, Game State, Player Contol, and Overlay APIs.

 The Resource API simplifies the loading of images.
 Formerly, only